 2. Stresses the importance of the participation of experts from developing countries and countries with economies in transition in the work of the Committee, calls in that regard for voluntary contributions to facilitate their participation, including through support for travel and daily subsistence, and invites Member States and international organizations in a position to do so to contribute;

-3. Requests the Secretary-General to submit to the Economic and Social Council, in 2023, a report on the implementation of the present resolution, the recommendations on the transport of dangerous goods and the Globally Harmonized System of Classification and Labelling of Chemicals.
+3. Requests the Secretary-General to submit to the Economic and Social Council, in at its 2025 session, a report on the implementation of the present resolution, the recommendations on the transport of dangerous goods and the Globally Harmonized System of Classification and Labelling of Chemicals.

-8th plenary meeting

-8 June 2021
+4. Decides to rename the existing agenda sub-item from “Transport of dangerous goods” to “Transport of dangerous goods and globally harmonized system of classification and labelling of chemicals" and decides to include the sub-item in the agenda of its 2025 session.